 If you need time off while recovering from your workplace injury, you can receive weekly temporary disability payments.
 Temporary disability benefits are two-thirds of your gross average weekly wages, up to a maximum set by state law each year.
-As of July 1, 2016, the weekly maximum is $1,295.69 per week.

 To determine your average weekly wage, the insurance company will add up your wages from the previous 52 weeks and divide by 52.

 If you are permanently disabled due to your industrial injury, you will receive additional workers' compensation benefits.

 If you have a permanent disability that prevents you from working in any capacity, you have a permanent and total disability.
 You will receive two-thirds of your average wages, up to a maximum for as long as you remain totally disabled.
 However, your employer will reexamine your claim about every other year to verify that you are not able to work.

 If you are partially disabled, meaning that you have a permanent impairment but are still able to return to work in some capacity, you will receive a permanent partial disability award.
 The amount of your award depends on the severity of your injury and the impairment rating assigned by your doctor.
 (To learn more, see How Are Permanent Partial Disability Benefits Calculated?)

 If the insurance company is disputing the severity of your injuries, you may request a worker-requested medical examination from the Oregon Workers' Compensation Division.
 These examinations are typically allowed only when your claim was denied on the basis of an independent medical examination (IME)—an examination requested and paid for by the employer or its insurance company.